-Within ENVISION you can combine PRIZM segments together into target groups.
+You can combine segments together into target groups.
 A collection of target groups is known as a Target Set.

 There are three main steps to create a Target Set: